MA in Classical & Near Eastern Studies

 CNES graduate students are strongly encouraged to adopt a broad interdisciplinary approach by taking courses and serving as teaching and research assistants across the entire range of the department’s offerings.
 Learn more about the graduate courses offered in CNES.

 Applicants should have experience in at least one relevant ancient language (Greek, Hebrew, or Latin) sufficient to begin graduate-level reading courses in their first term.

-The religions in antiquity track is designed for students seeking advanced preparation in the languages, religious texts, and historical cultures of classical and biblical antiquity.
-As part of a vibrant graduate program in Greek and Latin literature, ancient philosophy, art history, archaeology, and ancient history, this track offers an exciting intellectual setting in which to undertake advanced studies in religion.
+The religions in antiquity track is designed for students seeking advanced preparation in the languages, religious texts, and historical cultures of antiquity.
+As part of a vibrant graduate program in Greek and Latin literature, ancient philosophy, and ancient history, this track offers an exciting intellectual setting in which to undertake advanced studies in religion.

 Evenly balanced between the study of Greek and Latin language and literature.
 Students will dive into the framework for how our civilization operates today by exploring these two classic languages and their historical context as the ancestors of drama, rhetoric, romance, poetry, and more.

 Focuses on Greek language and literature, with a strong emphasis on some additional academic field or topic of your choice and at least two graduate courses in another language.
 This track will allow you to read ancient epics in their original language and work with ancient documents firsthand.
 A language of comedy, tragedy, and philosophy, Greek allows you to dive into multiple areas of interest during your studies, such as drama, political science, religion, or mythology.